* S&P 500, Nasdaq retreat from record levels

 * Surveys suggest slower Chinese factory growth this month

-* Euro zone GDP grows more strongly than expected (Updates with open of U.S. markets, changes dateline; previous LONDON)
+* Euro zone GDP grows more strongly than expected (Updates with close of European markets)

 By Chuck Mikolajczak

-NEW YORK, April 30 (Reuters) - Global shares fell on Tuesday, weighed by weak Chinese business surveys and a slump in shares of Google parent Alphabet, while the euro strengthened on the heels of data that showed euro zone growth topped expectations.
+NEW YORK, April 30 (Reuters) - Global equity markets edged lower on Tuesday, weighed by weak Chinese business surveys and a tumble in shares of Google parent Alphabet, while the euro strengthened on the heels of data that showed euro zone growth topped expectations.

-Shares of Alphabet dropped more than 8%, the biggest drag on both the S&P 500 and Nasdaq indexes a day after both hit record levels, after the company posted its slowest revenue growth in three years.
-Fellow market heavyweight Apple is scheduled to report results after the market close on Tuesday.
+Shares of Alphabet dropped more than 8%, making it the biggest drag on both the S&P 500 and Nasdaq indexes a day after both hit record levels, as the company reported its slowest revenue growth in three years.
+Fellow heavyweight Apple is scheduled to report results after the market close on Tuesday.

 Despite the disappointing Alphabet results, corporate profits for the quarter are now showing growth of 0.7%, according to Refinitiv data, which has helped ease worries about a possible earnings recession.

-Most European equities were lower after a brief move into positive territory on some encouraging data in the euro zone as economic growth in the first quarter was much stronger than expected and the unemployment rate fell to its lowest in more than a decade.
+After seesawing between gains and losses, European stocks ended flat as bank weakness undercut encouraging euro zone data indicating economic growth in the first quarter was much stronger than expected and the unemployment rate fell to its lowest in more than a decade.

-The encouraging euro zone data did help the single currency of the region strengthen as it climbed above $1.12 for the first time in a week.
-The dollar remained subdued against a basket of major currencies even after encouraging data on housing and consumer confidence.
+The encouraging regional data helped the euro strengthen to above $1.12 for the first time in a week to a high of $1.1230.
+The dollar remained subdued against a basket of major currencies even after a round of upbeat data on housing and consumer confidence.